Portuguese oyster: Commercial value

-Prior to decimation by iridoviral disease in 1969, C. angulata was extensively cultivated in France and Portugal as part of the edible oyster industry.
-The Pacific oyster, which is more resistant to the disease, was introduced in the 1970s and has since replaced C. angulata as the main commercial species.
+Prior to decimation by iridoviral disease in 1969, The Portuguese oyster was extensively cultivated in France and Portugal as part of the edible oyster industry.
+The Pacific oyster, which is more resistant to the disease, was introduced in the 1970s and has since replaced the Portuguese oyster as the main commercial species.
 The Portuguese oyster is cultured commercially in Taiwan.